 Community Gardens, provided they meet the conditions set forth in 9-9.

-7-1.3 Special Exceptions: Upon application to the planning commission, and favorable decision thereon, the uses enumerated below may be permitted in the Open Space district.
-The commission may approve the application subject to specified conditions in addition to those described herein.
+7-1.3 Special Exceptions: Upon application to the Board of Zoning Appeals, and favorable decision thereon, the uses enumerated below may be permitted in the Open Space district.
+The Board of Zoning Appeals may approve the application subject to specified conditions in addition to those described herein.

 Recreation developments including, but not limited to, private or public fishing lakes, swimming pools, golf course or driving ranges, or other recreational developments provided that a comprehensive development plan for the area is submitted to the commission and includes the location of the site on maps of not less than 1 inch = 400 feet scale, the location and function of all buildings, and modifications of the natural landscape, the location and surface treatment of all roadways, appropriate details of drinking water or sanitary facilities, plus a time schedule setting forth a development program.